Carson Kelly Player Props: Diamondbacks vs. Giants

-Carson Kelly -- 0-for-3 in his most recent game -- will be in action for the Arizona Diamondbacks against the San Francisco Giants, with Logan Webb on the hill, on August 2 at 9:45 PM ET.
+Carson Kelly -- hitting .172 with an RBI in his past 10 games -- will be in action for the Arizona Diamondbacks against the San Francisco Giants, with Scott Alexander on the hill, on August 3 at 3:45 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Giants.
+He had a hitless showing in his most recent game (0-for-3) against the Giants.

 Carson Kelly Game Info & Props vs. the Giants